ModiaSim/SignalTables.jl/README.md

 A *signal array* is a *multi-dimensional array* with indices `[i1,i2,...,j1,j2,...]` to hold variable elements `[j1,j2,...]` at the `[i1,i2,...]` independent signal(s).
 If an element of a signal array is *not defined* it has a value of *missing*.
-In both dictionaries, additional attributes can be stored, for example unit, info, variability (continuous, clocked, ...), alias, interpolation, extrapolation, and user-defined attributes.
+In both dictionaries, additional attributes can be stored, for example *unit*, *info*, *variability* (continuous, clocked, clock, ...), *alias*, *interpolation*, *extrapolation*, and user-defined attributes.

 This logical view is directly mapped to Julia data structures, but can be also mapped to data structures in other programming languages.
-It is then possible to use existing textual or binary persistent serialization formats, for example JSON, HDF5, BSON, MessagePack, to store a signal table in these formats.
-Furthermore, a subset of a signal table can also be stored in traditional tables (CSV, Excel) by *flattening* the multi-dimensional arrays and not storing constants and attributes.
+It is then possible to use existing textual or binary persistent serialization formats (JSON, HDF5, BSON, MessagePack, ...) to store a signal table in these formats on file.
+Furthermore, a subset of a signal table can also be stored in traditional tables (Excel, CSV, pandas, DataFrames.jl, ...) by *flattening* the multi-dimensional arrays and not storing constants and attributes.